-Indeed the importance of water is well known and well publicized since the times of Doordarshan when a video to that effect (in which the tap of a person brushing his teeth abruptly runs dry when left open idly for too long) used to adorn the screens of our black and white televisions day in and day out.
+Indeed the importance of water is well known and well-publicised since the times of Doordarshan when a video to that effect (in which the tap of a person brushing his teeth abruptly runs dry when left open idly for too long) used to adorn the screens of our black and white televisions day in and day out.

-My readers will be astonished to know that it takes 2900 gallons (1 gallon is 3.785 liters) of virtual water to produce a simple pair of blue jeans, 1857 gallons to produce a pound of beef, 634 gallons for a hamburger, 500 gallons for a pound of chicken and 9 gallons for a simple one cup tea.
+My readers will be astonished to know that it takes 2900 gallons (1 gallon is 3.785 litres) of virtual water to produce a simple pair of blue jeans, 1857 gallons to produce a pound of beef, 634 gallons for a hamburger, 500 gallons for a pound of chicken and 9 gallons for a simple one cup tea.

-Good examples in the form of water best practises by few Indian companies are highlighted in detail and it sets forth the platform on which other companies will soon establish their water responsibility.
+Good examples in the form of water best-practises by few Indian companies are highlighted in detail and it sets forth the platform on which other companies will soon establish their water responsibility.

-The concepts of the book are very clear and concise and the exemplary use of examples was indeed well delivered.
+The concepts of the book are very clear and concise and the use of examples was indeed well delivered.
 The cover is also intriguing and is good enough to draw the attention of even non-non-fiction readers.

-The issue I had with Thirsty Nation: Priorities for India’s Water Sector was that it was a little too academic for my taste and I believe if written in a more storytelling way the book could have appealed to a larger audience and thus contributed a little more towards the nation’s water priorities.
+The issue I had with the book was that it was a little too academic for my taste and I believe if written in a more storytelling way the book could have appealed to a larger audience and thus contributed a little more towards the nation’s water priorities.

-I would recommend this book to non-fiction readers who are interested in such kind of works and have a penchant for figures and tables and illustrations augmented by very relevant facts and statistical data.
+I would recommend Thirsty Nation: Priorities for India’s Water Sector to non-fiction readers who are interested in such kind of works and have a penchant for figures and tables and illustrations augmented by very relevant facts and statistical data.